 Peer means 1.) to look searchingly or with difficulty, to attempt to obtain a clearer view of something 2.) a person or thing that is equal with another specified person or thing in status, ability, rank or age.
 3.) a member of British or Irish nobility, including the ranks of duke or duchess, marqus or marchioness, earl or countess, viscount or viscountess and baron or baroness.
 This system is referred to as peerage.
-The word peer comes the Anglo-French peir, meaning an equal in rank or status.
-Related terms are peer review, a scientific or academic evaluation by others in the same field, and peer pressure, the influence from one’s sociological group.
+The word peer comes from the Anglo-French peir, meaning an equal in rank or status.
+Related terms are peer review, a scientific or academic evaluation by others in the same field, and peer pressure, the influence of one’s sociological group.

 A pier is a structure built on pillars that begins on land and extends into the ocean.
 A pier may be used as a fishing area, a landing for boats or an entertainment area.
 A supporting pillar in a bridge or an arch is also called a pier.
 Pier comes from the Old French word, pire, which means a breakwater.